I’m gonna kick off this week’s letter with what may seem like a harsh truth bomb:

 The space in your home is finite.

-There isn’t room for everyone and everything.
-Try to shoe-horn it all in and your life erupts in clutter.
+There isn’t room for everyone and everything, and if you try to shoe-horn it all in, your life erupts in clutter.

 Clutter in your home.

-If you took on my challenge from a couple weeks ago, you made some good moves to address clutter in several areas of your life – physical clutter, mental clutter, and emotional clutter.
+If you took on my challenge from last week, you’ve already made some good moves to address some of this physical, mental, and emotional clutter.
 If you missed that post, click here to read it.

-The space you created by taking this action is sacred and needs to be treated as such.
-Instead of filling it back up with clutter, reserve it for thoughts, things, and people that are aligned with and support the highest vision you have for your life.
+This space you created is sacred and needs to be treated as such.
+Instead of filling it back up with a bunch of shit that drains your energy, reserve it for thoughts, things, and people that are aligned with and support the highest vision you have for your life.

-If you’re cramming your calendar, closet, or consciousness with things and commitments that distract or take away from the trail you want to blaze, it’s worth looking at why.
+If you find you’re still cramming your calendar, closet, or consciousness with things and commitments that pull you away from the trail you want to blaze, ask yourself why that might be.

-What could possibly be the benefits of settling?
+What could possibly be the benefits of holding on to clutter?
+(Warning, some more possible truth bombs below):

 - You get to blame others for your unhappiness.